sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 kubectl apply -f go/deploy/dummy.sensu.yaml
 {{< /highlight >}}

-## Monitoring an app
+## Monitor the app

-Let's take a look at what we're monitoring.
+Let's take a look at what you're monitoring.
-We can see the Sensu agents installed on our two dummy app instances with their last seen timestamp, as well as the Sensu agent monitoring our InfluxDB instance.
+You can see the Sensu agents installed on your two dummy app instances with their last-seen timestamps, as well as the Sensu agent monitoring your InfluxDB instance.

 {{< highlight shell >}}
 sensuctl entity list